Are you an adviser? Go to Unbiased Pro

 (Loan amount / property value) x 100 = LTV ratio

 Lenders use the LTV ratio to determine the risk associated with a mortgage.
-For example, a lower LTV ratio indicates a larger deposit, suggesting less risk for the lender.
+For example, a lower LTV, like 60%, is considered lower risk for the lender, because the borrower has 40% equity in the property.

 Get mortgage advice